KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # Getting started
 ## Setup of the Unity Environment
 * Install Unity editor 2021.3 or later versions;
-* Install all the required packages from 'Window -> Package Manager' and install AR Foundation and ARCore XR Plugin;
+* Install all the required packages from `Window -> Package Manager` and install AR Foundation and ARCore XR Plugin;
 ## Build of the application
 * Download this repo, unzip the package and open the "Sample Scene" file or clone this repo and import from Unity;
 * Click on File -> Build Settings and from the open window switch platform clicking on Android and then Switch Platform;